Personal, Social, Health and Citizenship Education (P.S.H.C.E.)

 All pupils throughout the year are actively involved in respecting rights work, as well as fundraising for local, national and international charities – both in classes and house teams.
 We are an accredited enhanced healthy schools which means ongoing daily decisions about how to spend free time, what to eat etc. are challenged positively.
 We also have regular visitors to enhance pupil’s understanding of how to stay fit and healthy through what they eat and exercise, as well as health and hygiene.
 (School nurse, FISCH project, cooking workshops, red cross, NSPCC etc.)

-As well as PSHCE we deliver a life skills curriculum which incorporates many aspects of PSHCE.
+As well as PSHCE, we deliver a life skills curriculum which incorporates many aspects of PSHCE.
 Termly life skills focus weeks are delivered with visits, visitors and whole school approaches: autumn is staying safe, spring is respect & diversity and summer is health & fitness.
-Visitors and visits are used to enhance the life skills weeks messages for both pupils and parents: pedestrian training, bikeability road safety training, police’s Junior Education programme (covers hate crime, looking after the environment, safety outside of school, e-safety), safety carousel, visits from the police for anti-social behaviour, fire brigade on fire safety, electrical safety, school nurse, red cross emergency first aid workshops.
+Visitors and visits are used to enhance the life skills weeks messages for both pupils and parents: pedestrian training, bikeability road safety training, police’s Junior Education programme (covers hate crime, looking after the environment, safety outside of school, e-safety), Year 5 mini-police, safer futures safety carousel, visits from the police for anti-social behaviour, fire brigade on fire safety, electrical safety, school nurse, red cross emergency first aid workshops.

-Further PSHCE support is also given to some children through the range of social and emotional interventions delivered throughout the year e.g. Rainbows Bereavement Counselling, Listening Matters, Socially Skills Intervention, Getting Along, Relax Kids, Circle Time.
-External agencies are also used to give specialist support e.g. school councillor, early behaviour intervention support, CAMHS, family workers, school nurse.
+Further PSHCE support is also given to some children through the range of social and emotional interventions delivered throughout the year e.g. Rainbows Bereavement Counselling, Listening Matters (Connecting with Children), Socially Skills Intervention, Getting Along, Relax Kids, Circle Time.
+External agencies are also used to give specialist support e.g. school counsellor, early behaviour intervention support, CAMHS, family workers, school nurse.

 Sex and Relationships Education (SRE)